-Rainfall across Nebraska over the last 30 days (06/22/2018 to 07/21/2018) ranged from 1.0 to ≥8.0 inches (pg.
+Rainfall across Nebraska over the last 30 days (06/29/2018 to 07/28/2018) ranged from 1.0 to ≥8.0 inches (pg.
 4) across the state.
 The heavier amounts were located in north central and northeastern Nebraska.
-For the last 30 days (date ending 07/21/2018), rainfall was well above normal over a large area of Nebraska and below normal in some areas of southwest and western Nebraska (pg.5).
+For the last 30 days (date ending 07/28/2018), rainfall was well above normal over a large area of Nebraska and below normal in some areas of south central and southeastern Nebraska (pg.5).
 Average temperatures (pg.
-6) for the last 30 days were near normal over most of the state.
-The long range outlook (next 8 to 14 days), is predicting an increased probability of below normal temperatures for most of the state, while precipitation is predicted to have an elevated probability of below normal precipitation over most of Nebraska.
+6) for the last 30 days were near normal over most of the state with a few areas seeing above normal temperatures.
+The long range outlook (next 8 to 14 days), is predicting near normal temps over most of the state with an increased probability of above normal temperatures in the western portions of Nebraska.
+Precipitation is predicted to have a slightly increased probability of below normal precipitation over most of the state.
 More climate and forecast information can be found at: